btcven/locha/README.md

 ## What's in the code
 * The main software running on Turpial devices (ESP32 LoRa V2) can be found [here](https://github.com/btcven/locha-mesh-app)
-* Messages routing code can be found [here](https://github.com/btcven/locha-mesh-app/blob/master/Turpial/route.cpp) and [here](https://github.com/btcven/locha-mesh-app/blob/master/Turpial/routing_incoming.cpp)
+* Messages routing protocol code can be found [here](https://github.com/btcven/locha-mesh-app/blob/master/Turpial/routing_incoming.cpp)
 * The current Cordova mobile app can be found [here](https://gitlab.com/btcven/locha/mobile-app) , it runs on Android >5.0

 Documentation can be found [here](https://github.com/btcven/locha/tree/master/documents)